AjinkyaGokhale/Gesture-Recognition/README.md

   pip install -r requirements.txt
 ```

+## Usage
-To run the program, run the Gesture_Recognition.ipynb in your Jupyter Notebook
++ To run the program, open the file Gesture_Recognition.ipynb using a Jupyter Notebook.
+Then, follow the instructions provided in the notebook to run the code.

-Then, place your hand within the ROI frame of the camera.
++ Place your hand within the frame of the camera.
 The recognized gesture will be displayed on the screen.

 ## Algorithm
 The algorithm used in this program consists of the following steps: